-of a matrix-vector multiplication followed by a Poisson integration [67], our FFT-based integration implemented with CUDA libraries produces depth-maps at 60 Hz.
+a Poisson integration [67], our FFT-based integration implemented with CUDA libraries produces depthmaps at 60 Hz.
 Computation times were on the order of 8 additional seconds for each registration of the mesh to the current frame.
 If the shadow correction algorithm from [60] is used, then the Poisson integration is about 10 seconds per frame.
-The sweater sequence meshes are 365415 triangles and 183742 vertices, while the makeup-free face mesh is 611764 triangles and 307362 vertices.
+The sweater sequence meshes are 365k triangles and 183k vertices, while the makeup-free face mesh is 611k triangles and 307k vertices.
 Computations were carried out on a 2.8Ghz Pentium 4 processor with 4Gb of RAM and an nVidia GeForce 8800.

-A. Quantitative comparisons
+7.1 Quantitative comparisons